Ledringhem: Gaulish times

-Stater, Nervian, VIROS type, in Bibliothèque nationale de France.
+Stater, Nervian, VIROS type, in the National Library of France (Bibliothèque nationale de France).

 As a proof of possible gaulish origins, a hoard was discovered in 1852 in Ledringhem.
 This treasure was estimated by Jérémie Landron (1840–1904), a pharmacist-chemist-gold-and-silver assayer, to be composed of 35 000 small gold coins, described as staters, and locally known as Ledringhem's buttons (boutons de Ledringhem).

 The coins were retrieved in an 18-liter vase, which has been lost, by two workers cleaning a farm cesspit of the Mormentyn farm.
 Each coin was 18 mm wide and weighed approximately 6 grams.

 Half of the coins were reddish in color due to a higher richness in copper in the gold-silver-copper alloy, the remaining coins being yellow-white-colored.
 They presented an image of a running wild horse on one of the two faces.

 It has been hypothesized that this treasure could have been hidden underground and never recovered by its Morini or Menapian owners, during troubled times like during the Gallic Wars.